What are the offer types for studying at UWC?

 With one exception (UWC Waterford, Africa), the UWC academic year starts in August and ends in May, with Christmas and spring breaks.
 For further information, please review the individual colleges' pages.

 What type of facilities do UWC Colleges have?

 Most of the Colleges have their own campus.
 Some are based in small villages/ towns.
 They all have study halls, library, cafeteria, housing, labs, sport fields, medical staff and emergency rooms in their close vicinity.
 Please read further about what every college offers here.

-Who is responsible for the students during their 2 years?
+Who is responsible for the students during their 2 years at UWC?

-In case you win a scholarship in a country that requires EU citizens to have a valid visa, the college will provide you with all the necessary papers to support your visa application process.
-However, it is only you in person who needs to apply for the visa.
-The Romanian NC can also offer assistance, if needed.
+In case you will study in a country that requires EU citizens to have a visa, the college will provide you with all the necessary papers to support your visa application process.
+However, it is only you in person who needs to apply for the visa and make sure you comply with all formalities.

 What happens if I cannot go home during Christmas/ spring breaks?